 What are the primary considerations when choosing a business entity in Uruguay? | Ownership Structure.
 Tax Efficiency.
 Profit distribution.
 Transfer Pricing.
 Compliance.
 Flexibility. |

-5 Types of Companies in Uruguay
+Main Legal Entity Types in Uruguay

 There are various types of legal entities in Uruguay available for foreign investors, these include: